HasteGaming/classic/docs/charter.md

 - EPGP
   - GP is used to track idol distribution.
-  - Raid must a hosted & confirmed raid by an officer or higher.
+  - Raid must be a hosted & confirmed raid by an officer or higher.
   - Each boss is worth 2 EP.
   - Hakkar is worth 3 EP.